Vaginitis emphysematosa

-The term Vaginitis emphysematosa has 'vaginitis' in it but it has been observed that inflammation is generally mild and absent.
-This is characterised by gas-filled cysts in the vaginal wall and does not imply life-threatening infection.
+While the term "vaginitis" implies vaginal inflammation, it has been observed that inflammation is generally mild and absent.
+Vaginitis emphysematosa is characterized by gas-filled cysts in the vaginal wall and does not imply life-threatening infection.
+Vaginitis emphysematosa is usually a self limited cystic disorder of the vagina.
+It is a very rare condition and has very little specific features to arouse clinical suspicion.

 Symptoms and signs

-Vaginitis emphysematosa occurs primarily in pregnant women, but there are some cases of non-pregnant women too.
-It is a rare, benign vaginal cyst identified in 173 cases.
-Women that have been affected were 42 to 65 years old.
-The cysts appear grouped but defined from one another, smooth, and can be as large as 2 cm.
-Symptoms included: vaginal discharge, itching, sensation of pressure, appearance of nodules, and sometimes a "popping sound".
+The cysts are smooth, clustered, and can be as large as 2 cm.
+Symptoms include frothy vaginal discharge, itching, sensation of pressure, appearance of nodules, and sometimes a "popping sound".